OpenTranslationBible/open-bible/en-GB/66.Revelation/md/revelation-22.md

 The one who bears witness to these things says, “Yes, I am coming soon.”
 Amen.
 Come, Lord Jesus.

 ## Revelation 22:21
-The grace of the Lord Jesus be with all.
+May the grace of the Lord Jesus be with all.
 Amen.